-I recently took my 15-year-old on a little getaway trip.
+A couple of years ago I took one of my teenagers on a little getaway trip.
 We spent two days in Yellowstone National Park, and it was glorious.
 Upon entry on the first day, awestruck by the beauty, we failed to grab a hardcopy map at the visitor center.
 If you’ve been to YNP before, you know that much of the park does not have cell service.
 So we quickly realized that relying on our ever-present Google Maps security blanket didn’t help much.
-Now, making our way around to a few of the things we wanted to see before we eventually found a map wasn’t all that difficult (we didn’t get lost or eaten by bears), but we could have avoided a couple of frustrating moments.
+Making our way around to a few of the things we wanted to see before we eventually found a map wasn’t all that difficult (we didn’t get lost or eaten by bears), but we could have avoided a couple frustrating moments.
 A good old map goes a long way.

 If you do have a succession plan in place for your current Head of School, excellent work!
 Make sure you revisit it often for any updates that may be necessary.
 But if this is a new concept for your school, here are some questions to ask when getting started.

 A succession conversation can be an awkward one, but it shouldn’t be.
 Talking about what would happen in a transition does not mean that someone is looking for the exit door.
 It is simply charting out the map in the event it is needed.
 If you haven’t discussed this yet, you need to now.
 Life can be unpredictable.
 So be prepared.

 Make sure your Head of School is involved in these conversations.
 Too often I see a board craft a transition plan with zero input from their Head.
 Avoid this.
 The conversation needs to include honest communication between a Head and the board.
 If it needs to start with the Head and the executive committee or just the board chair, that’s fine.
 Other key stakeholders should be included down the road, but to get things started, make sure that an open conversation takes place between the Head and the board.